gardener/documentation/website/documentation/contribute/10_code/30_deploy_seed_into_aks/_index.md

 ## Deploy AKS cluster

-Here you can find a summary for creating an AKS cluster, if you already have one, skip this step.
+Here you can find a summary for creating an AKS cluster.
+If you already have one, skip this step.

 ```